-GREEN BAY – Standard & Poor’s Rating Service recently raised Bellin Health’s long-term bond rating, citing the health system’s strategic growth and cost containment efforts.
+Standard & Poor’s Rating Service this week raised Bellin Health’s long-term bond rating, citing the health system’s solid management and prudent capital investments.

 In its ratings report on Bellin Health, S&P noted: